Cymraeg

 To delete a Wizz account:

-• Go to your ‘Profile’ by choosing your icon on the top-left corner.
+• go to your ‘Profile’ by choosing your icon on the top-left corner

-• Press the gear icon on the top corner to access ‘Settings’.
+• press the gear icon on the top corner to access ‘Settings’

-• Scroll down and select the rubbish bin labelled ‘Delete Account’.
+• scroll down and select the rubbish bin labelled ‘Delete Account’

-• Choose your reason for deleting your account, and press ‘Confirm’ to delete your account.
+• choose your reason for deleting your account, and press ‘Confirm’ to delete your account

+Wizz has recently faced scrutiny in the media for its safety policies and procedures.
+This has been in response to many cases of sextortion scammers using the platform to target minors.
+While it has returned to Apple with a new safety-based update, it is unclear whether it will return to Google Play.
+It is also unclear whether the safety precautions introduced by Wizz’s new update will improve safety for younger users.
 It is recommended that parents and carers regularly check-in with their child about their time on Wizz.
 Talk with your child about the people they are connecting with on Wizz and remind them of the risks of chatting with strangers.